June 14, 15, 16, 2018

 § If a player is ejected during the game the Referee will keep the ejected player’s card and send it with a game report to the Tournament Coordinator.

-§ The Florida State Firefighter Games Disciplinary Committee will convene to assess the suspension and will notify the Team Captain on the length of the suspension.
+§ The First Responder Games Disciplinary Committee will convene to assess the suspension and will notify the Team Captain on the length of the suspension.
 This committee will consist of the Tournament Director, a member of the executive staff, the referee that ejected the player, and a neutral 3rd party coach.
 The referee will present the facts and will not have a vote deciding the length of suspension.

 § Suspended player cards will be returned to the Team Captain after the player has served his/her suspension.
 Special consideration may be made if this participant is competing in multiple events.